bloominstituteoftechnology/React-Friends/README.md

 * Once a user clicks on your FriendsList card, display that user's friends.

 # Styling Components
-* There are many ways to style a React Application I recomend looking into `ReactStratp` [Link](https://reactstrap.github.io/) and `Styled-Components`[Link](https://www.styled-components.com/).
+* There are many ways to style a React Application I recommend looking into `Reactstrap` [Link](https://reactstrap.github.io/) and `Styled-Components`[Link](https://www.styled-components.com/).
 Both are fantastic, but they're two different paradigms.

 * **Note** If you want to take the traditional `css` route that is perfectly fine too!
 There will be a demo provided in the future about `Reactstrap` and `Styled-Components`.
 * Create a file called PeopleList.css and go to town styling!
 Try and center each person on the screen.